 How Far Away From The Dartboard Do You Stand?

 You should stand 7 feet 9.25 inches away from the dartboard.
-You should find this distance to be clearly marked for you, on the floor.
-Usually by a line or wooden block.
+You should find this distance marked on the floor, usually by a line or wooden block.

 Do Not Step Over The Toe Line